Military moves to cut suicides, but defers action on guns

 An independent committee in late February recommended that the Defense Department implement a series of gun safety measures, including waiting periods for the purchase of firearms and ammunition by service members on military property and raising the minimum age for service members to buy guns and ammunition to 25.

 In a memo released Thursday, Austin called for the establishment of a suicide prevention working group to “assess the advisability and feasibility” of recommendations made by the initial study committee — which would include the gun measures.
-And he asked for cost estimates and a description of any “barriers” to implementing other changes.
+He also asked for cost estimates and a description of any “barriers” to implementing other changes, and set a deadline of June 2 for that report.
 At no point did he specifically refer to the gun proposals or mention gun safety.

 The more immediate changes address broader access to care.